a-rahimi/streaming/README.md

   return (tally/cnt, state)
 ```

-Instead, we elide all the state variables and can just write
+Instead, we can ask the compiler to manage all these state passing and elide it
+from our code.
+This way, the running mean just looks like this:

 ```
 mean(x) = sum(x) / count(x)